MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/notifications/handling-push-notifications-in-android.md

 		**Note:** Be sure to replace `your.application.package.name` with the actual package name of your application.

-### Google Services setup
-<span style="color:red">Idan: I would consider moving this entire section to the server-side setup in the overview.</span>

-To setup the Android project with Google Services, visit [Google's Services website](https://developers.google.com/mobile/add?platform=android&cntapi=gcm&cnturl=https:%2F%2Fdevelopers.google.com%2Fcloud-messaging%2Fandroid%2Fclient&cntlbl=Continue%20Adding%20GCM%20Support&%3Fconfigured%3Dtrue).

-1. Provide your application name and package name.
-2. Select "Cloud Messaging" and click on **Enable Google cloud messaging**.

-This step generates a `Server API Key` and a `Sender ID`.
-The generated values are used to identify the application by Google's GCM service in order to send notifications to the device.

-<span style="color:red">TODO: Add explanation what to do with these values (= add them in the Console).</span>

 ## Notifications API
 <span style="color:red">TODO: Add introduction text to the API.</span>

 ### API methods for tag notifications
-* `WLPush.subscribeTag(tagName,options)` - Subscribes the device to the specified tag name.
+* `MFPPush.subscribe(String[] tagNames, MFPPushResponceListener)` - Subscribes the device to the specified tag(s).
-* `WLPush.unsubscribeTag(tagName,options)` -  Unsubscribes the device from the specified tag name
+* `MFPPush.unsubscribe(String[] tagNames, MFPPushResponceListener)` -  Unsubscribes the device from the specified tag(s).
+* `MFPPush.getTags(MFPPushResponceListener)` - Returns a list of available tags the device can subscribe to.
-* `WLPush.isTagSubscribed(tagName)` - Returns whether the device is subscribed to a specified tag name
+* `MFPPush.getSubscriptions(MFPPushResponceListener)` - Returns a list of tag names as strings that the device is subscribed to.

 ### API methods for tag and broadcast notifications